Amazon Quest

 1. Successfully integrated the ingress card without impacting global "Thank You" page performance.

-2. Gained the global team's full approval during negotiations, securing a dedicated space for future campaigns to streamline future collaborations.
+2. Gained the global team's full approval during negotiations, securing a dedicated card slot for future Japanese campaigns that would streamline future collaborations.

-3. Amazon Japan's Quest delivered impressive statistical results, showcasing the power of gamification to drive digital purchases.
-In March and April, 29,000 customers enrolled in the quest, highlighting strong participation.
-The impact on purchasing behavior was striking: for those who engaged with or completed the quest, the monthly average of paid units per customer increased significantly compared to February.
-Cohorts with low purchasing behaviour were targeted, where Cohort 1 saw a remarkable +2279% jump, reaching 6.9 units per customer, while Cohort 2 experienced a +662% rise, reaching 8.39 units per customer.
+3. Amazon Japan's Quest delivered impressive statistical results, showcasing the power of gamification to drive digital purchases with our chosen cohorts, where 29,000 customers enrolled in the campaign in March and April, highlighting strong participation.
+The monthly average of paid units per customer within this group increased significantly.
+Cohort 1, where customers had demonstrated low purchasing behavior, saw a remarkable +2279% jump, reaching 6.9 units per customer, while Cohort 2, serving as control, experienced a +662% jump, reaching 8.39 units per customer.

-These results demonstrate that the quest mechanics effectively turned customers from browsing to buying, driving customer activity and sustained engagement.
+These results demonstrate that the quest mechanics effectively turned cohorts from browsing to buying, driving customer activity and sustained engagement.

 Pitfalls

-As next steps, removing this wishlist step or refining its customer experience could improve progression through the quest and better support purchase completion.
+As a next move, removing this wishlist step or refining it could improve progression through the quest and better support conversion.